Randy Demmer

-Randy L. Demmer (born January 3, 1957) is an American politician and a former member of the Minnesota House of Representatives who represented District 29A, which includes portions of Dodge and Olmsted counties in the southeastern part of the state.
+Randy L. Demmer (born January 3, 1957) is an American businessman, politician and a former member of the Minnesota House of Representatives who represented District 29A, which includes portions of Dodge and Olmsted counties in the southeastern part of the state.
 A Republican, he is also a local business owner, manager, and consultant.

 Early life

 Demmer graduated from Hayfield High School in Hayfield, then attended the University of Minnesota, earning his B.A. in agricultural business administration.
 He is a former 11-year board member and treasurer of the Hayfield School District.

 Minnesota legislature

 Demmer was first elected in 2002, and was re-elected in 2004, 2006 and 2008.
 He was a member of the House's K-12 Education Policy and Oversight Committee, the Taxes Committee, and the Ways and Means Committee.
 He also served on the Finance subcommittees for the K-12 Education Finance Division and the Transportation Finance and Policy Division.
 He was assistant minority leader in the 2009-2010 Session.